alfiannajih/countdown-fasting/README.md

 <div align="center">
 <h3 align="center">Countdown Ramadhan Fasting</h3>
   <p align="center">
-    Developing a website that can help users know the start and end times of their Ramadan fasting periods based on their city.
+    Developing full stack app that can help users know the start and end times of their Ramadan fasting periods based on their city.
     <br />
     <br />
     <a href="https://countdown-ramadhan-fasting.netlify.app/">View Demo</a>